justaman045/portfolio/content/posts/codedamn/how-to-use-google-sheets-as-a-backend.md

 ---
 title: How to use Google Sheets as a database for web applications?
 publishedDate: "2022-10-25"
+lastUpdatedDate: "2023-11-18"
 tags: ["Google", "Web Applications", "Database", "python", "JavaScript"]
 status: published
 type: Post
-# summary: In this article, I'll tell you about How to use Google Sheets as a database for web applications?
+description: In this article, I'll tell you about How to use Google Sheets as a database for web applications?
 ---

-# How to use Google Sheets as a database for web applications?

 As Developers, we know how critical data a Database is to an App or website.
 It becomes more important after we come to the fact that every other app is using DataBase if it's meant to store data of any kind.
 Getting a free-to-use-for-lifetime Database is kinda like a gift.